April 2007

 The Jumpty Dance

-What do you get when you cross the freeform acrobatics of parkour, the self-proclaimed rebellion of skateboarding, and the suspension of self-respect of most DDR freestyle routines?
+What do you get when you cross the freeform acrobatics of parkour, the rebellion of skateboarding, and the suspension of self-respect of most DDR freestyle routines?

 You get jumping, or “jumpstyle”.
 And friends, it is not a crime.